 Cavern Clay SW 7701

-For its 2019 color of the year, PPG Paints picked Night Watch, a deeply rich, luxurious, and classic shade of dark green.
-The color's versatility allows the paint color to be used in a variety of rooms, from kitchen cabinets to moody libraries.
-“The restorative power of nature is important in society now more than ever,” explains Dee Schlotter, PPG senior color marketing manager.
+PPG Paints went with Night Watch, a deeply rich, luxurious, malachite-tinged shade of jade green.
+The color's versatility allows it to be used in a variety of applications, from millwork to cabinetry and moody libraries.
+“The restorative power of nature is important in society now more than ever,” explains Dee Schlotter, a PPG senior color marketing manager.
 “Night Watch is about bringing the healing power from the outdoors into your home...The dark green hue pulls our memories of natural environments to the surface to recreate the calming, invigorating euphoria we feel when in nature.”

 Dutch Boy also chose green but took a lighter tack with the peaceful Garden Patch, which is part of its Homestead palette, which, it says, "captures the feeling of simple living," and, "embraces the craftsmanship of other cultures and the pristine beauty around us."
 Suggested pairings include soft neutrals.